$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Appendix

 \subsection{Experimental Setting}

-We utilized two different servers to conduct experiments on the Semantic KITTI and KITTI360 datasets.
-For the Semantic KITTI dataset, we employed a system equipped with four NVIDIA Quadro RTX 8000 GPUs, each providing 48GB of VRAM.
+We used two different servers to conduct experiments on the SemanticKITTI and KITTI360 datasets.
+For the SemanticKITTI dataset, we employed a system equipped with four NVIDIA Quadro RTX 8000 GPUs, each providing 48GB of VRAM.
 The system was configured with 128GB of system RAM.
 The training process required approximately 30 minutes per epoch, culminating in a total training duration of around 16 hours for 30 epochs.
 The software environment included the Linux operating system (version 18.04), Python 3.8.19, CUDA 11.1, PyTorch 1.9.1+cu111, and CuDNN 8.0.5.

 For the KITTI360 dataset, we used a different system equipped with eight NVIDIA GeForce RTX 4090 GPUs, each providing 24GB of VRAM, with 720GB of system RAM.
 The training process required approximately 15 minutes per epoch, culminating in a total training duration of around 8 hours for 30 epochs.
 The software environment comprised the Linux operating system(version 18.04), Python 3.8.16, CUDA 11.1, PyTorch 1.9.1+cu111, and CuDNN 8.0.5.
 These settings ensure the reproducibility of our experiments on similar hardware configurations.